jaydenaung/cloudguardk8s/README.md

 For cluster removal you will need to provide:

 1. The path to the yaml file that was generated during onboarding.
-Script will try to find a yaml file in current directory
+The script will try to find a yaml file in the current directory
 2. CloudGuard API Key (you can export environment variable CHKP_CLOUDGUARD_ID and script will detect it)
 3. CloudGUard API Secret (you can export environment variable CHKP_CLOUDGUARD_SECRET and script will detect it)